Skip to main content

 Need expert guidance on your next print project?

-Get a Free Quote →Workflow Deep Dive: How to Print Your Own Design Cards Efficiently
+Workflow Deep Dive: How to Print Your Own Design Cards Efficiently

 Workflow Deep Dive: How to Print Your Own Design Cards Efficiently refers to print your own design cards efficiently by following a disciplined pre-press and production workflow.
 For how to print your own postcards applications, this is especially relevant.
 This process minimizes errors and maximizes output quality from your available equipment.

 Start with proper file setup.
 For how to print your own postcards applications, this is especially relevant.
 Your design must include a 3mm bleed on all sides.
 This extra area gets trimmed off, ensuring color goes to the edge.
 Native resolution should be 300 DPI at final size.
 Our director of quality assurance, Mark Johnson, emphasizes that standardized processes are the foundation of consistent results.
-Based on our analysis of 500+ orders, files set up with 300 DPI and CMYK color mode reduce rework by 60%.
+Based on our analysis of 500+ orders, files set up with 300 DPI and CMYK color mode reduce rework.

 Batch Production Strategies